-In addition, Michael Tobin and Steven Smith are taken to be interested in further warrants over ordinary shares in relation to the Company's agreement with SPV Investments Limited ("SPV") pursuant to which SPV provides guarantees to certain of the Company's podcast partners, as described further in note 16 to the financial statements.
+In addition, Michael Tobin and Steven Smith are taken to be interested in further warrants over ordinary shares in relation to the Company's agreement with SPV Investments Limited ("SPV") pursuant to which SPV previously provided guarantees to certain of the Company's podcast partners, as described further in note 16 to the financial statements.
 However, these warrants were not awarded in relation to their position as directors of Audioboom.
-Post period end, Michael Tobin exercised the warrants in which he was interested.
+During the period, Michael Tobin exercised the warrants in which he was interested.